gvwilson/sensibleadventures/gleam/gleam.md

 teacher wouldn't hear it), Gleam just bum-shuffled out of reach.

 Then came recess.
 "Gleam's a 'fraidy bat, Gleam's a 'fraidy bat," Sparkle sang.
-"What's the matter, snarly-dogs got your tongue?"
+"What's the matter, clankers got your tongue?"

 "Leave me alone," Gleam said angrily.
 "I was only trying to help.
 I was only trying to help *you*, remember?
 You were the one who didn't get